 And that's just the power of VR before the design process begins!
-Check out our article on How to Save Time and Money using Virtual Reality and How to Supercharge Your Business with Virtual Reality for even more reasons why you should be jumping on the VR bandwagon.
+Check out our articles on how VR can save you time and money and grow your business for even more reasons why you should be jumping on the VR bandwagon.

-When VR becomes standard among architects and interior designers, having VR capabilities will be important simply because you won't be able to compete without it.
+VR is starting to become standard among architects and interior designers, and having VR capabilities will be important simply because you won't be able to compete without it.
 Eventually, a firm without VR will be like a telemarketer without a phone or a fireman without a hose.
-This has been the case for the introduction of CAD, BIM and even personal computers in the industry--and VR is no exception.
+This has been the case with the introduction of CAD, BIM, and even personal computers in the industry--and VR is no exception.

-But right now, VR is an early adopter's game, and those firms who want to lead the way have everything they need to get started right here.
+But for at least a little longer, VR can still be an early adopter's game, and those firms who want to lead the way have everything they need to get started right here at Yulio.
 Discover the right way to implement VR in architecture and design.